StaysExperiencesEventsServicesReal Estate

 Watch the reef

 The reef is shallow at low tide.
-Wear reef shoes for walking to spots.
-Booties are not necessary while riding but helpful for shore access.
+Wear reef shoes for walking to spots and be careful when falling as the coral can be sharp.
+Booties are not essential while riding but very helpful for shore access.

 Kenya has two main kite hubs on its coast: Watamu in the north and Diani Beach in the south.
-Both are excellent, but they suit different riders.
+Both are genuinely excellent and the kite conditions are very similar, but they have a different vibe and energy that will appeal to different people.

 WatamuDiani